mchjohnson13/Group05/README.md

 * Random Forest Regression and Linear Regression algorithms were from the pyspark.ml library.

 #### Segment 4
+Added some clarifications into the README.md.
+Added the "Incorporating Statistics" section under the Machine Learning Section of the README.

 ---
 ### Maria Castellanos
 ---